Vivianie-P/Countries/README.md

 Users are able to:

-- See all countries from the stroed API data on the homepage
+- See all countries from the stored API data on the homepage
 - Search for a country using an `input` field
 - Filter countries by region
 - Click on a country to see more detailed information on a separate page